idxbroker/wordpress-plugin/idx-broker-platinum/readme.txt

 * This plugin now has its own Top Menu.
 Say goodbye to searching for plugin preferences in the Settings Menu.
 * The Admin page is now fully responsive allowing you easily to make WordPress changes from your mobile device.

+= 1.2.4 =
+* Fixed an issue with shortcodes and widgets not working properly for some users.
+* Added backwards compatability with legacy dynamic wrapper usage in themes.

 = 1.2.3 =
 * Fix bug with omnibar data not updating properly.